Gabriel-Simmonds/P3/CodeBook.md

     dataSet: A data frame created from the dataSubset, containing the column means of the dataSubset

-    myColNames: A column vector creted by adding "avg." to each of the dataSubset column names, and then adding "subject" and "activity" to the start of that vector.
+    myColNames: A character column vector created by adding "avg." to each of the dataSubset column names to denote that these are means, and then adding "subject" and "activity" to the start of that vector.
 This column vector is then used to name the columns in the dataSet data frame